dbraun1991/Proof-of-Turn_Blockchain-Consensu/README.md

 After some cooldown, it was submitted in 2023 on [https://arxiv.org](https://arxiv.org/abs/2304.07384).

-This Repository mirrors the knowledge from 2023.
+This Repository reflects the knowledge which existed in 2023.

 ## Aim